Itinerary Map

 Day 13 - Saturday 5 April 2025

-This morning, you will be taken to Sagano Bamboo Grove, an area reminiscent of feudal era Japanese films.
-Kimono fitting, and a stroll through this area has been arranged for you, for a truly unique experience.
+This morning, we will be taken to Sagano Bamboo Grove, an area reminiscent of feudal-era Japanese films.
+Kimono fitting and a stroll through this area has been arranged for us, for a truly unique experience.

 Lunch is included today at a local restaurant, following Sagano.

-The afternoon will see you visiting various sites in Kyoto, including Heian Jingu Shrine (a famous Cherry Blossom viewing spot), Ryoanji Temple (World Heritage listed temple, famous for its zen garden and Weeping cherry blossom trees), and Golden Pavilion (gold leaf covered pagoda, World Heritage site, and former shogun villa converted into a Buddhist Temple).
+The afternoon will see us visiting various sites in Kyoto, including Heian Jingu Shrine (a famous Cherry Blossom viewing spot), Ryoanji Temple (the World Heritage-listed temple, famous for its zen garden and Weeping cherry blossom trees), and the Golden Pavilion (a gold leaf covered pagoda, World Heritage site, and former shogun villa converted into a Buddhist Temple).

 We wrap up today with dinner at a local restaurant!